Emma Leslie

 Emma Leslie was the pseudonym of Emma Boultwood (1838–1909), an English writer of children's books and historical fiction.
-She wrote over one hundred books.
+She wrote more than one hundred books.

-Life
+Early life

-Emma Boultwood was born in 1838 in Greenwich.
-Her younger sister, Harriet Boultwood, also became a novelist.
+Emma Boultwood was born in 1838 in Greenwich in north-west Kent, the daughter of Thomas Boultwood, a bootmaker.
+For a time she worked as a governess.
 She started writing in the 1860s, publishing children's and historical fiction for the Religious Tract Society and the Sunday School Union.
-She died and was buried in Pwllcrochan Churchyard Pembroke, Wales.
+Her younger sister, Harriet Boultwood, also became a novelist, and wrote dozens of books for religious publishers.

+Personal life

+In 1873 Boultwood married Thomas Francis Dixon, and they had two sons.

+Though a longtime resident of Lewisham, in 1909 Boultwood Dixon died in Pembroke, Wales, and is buried there.